 Mazda models we offer parts for

 The following table identifies some of the Mazda ranges for which we stock or can order parts and spares.
-If your model of Mazda isn’t listed here, it’s still worth contacting us and letting us know what part you need and for what model – we’ll do our best to help.
+If your model of Mazda isn’t listed here, it’s still worth contacting us.
+Let us know what you need and we’ll do our best to assist.

 In the early 1960s, the first Mazda two-door passenger car, called the R360 Coupe, was launched.
-The company began exporting its vehicles and, in 1967, introduced its first rotary engine vehicle, the Cosmo Sport 110S.
+The company began exporting its vehicles.
+In 1967, it introduced its first rotary engine vehicle, the Cosmo Sport 110S.
 From 1974 to 2015, Mazda maintained a relationship with the Ford Motor Company.

 Especially from the 1980s onwards, Mazda gained popularity in South Africa, with its affordable Mazda 323 hatchback and Mazda Drifter and Mazda Rustler bakkies.